 Note:Thank you for visiting our website!
 We strive to keep you informed with the latest updates based on expected timelines, although please note that we are not affiliated with any official bodies.
 Our team is committed to ensuring accuracy and transparency in our reporting, verifying all information before publication.
 We aim to bring you reliable news, and if you have any questions or concerns about our content, feel free to reach out to us via email.
 We appreciate your trust and support!

-The other issue taxpayers run into is refund timings after they have filed and extension on their filing.
+The other issue taxpayers run into is refund timings after they have filed an extension on their filing.
 Since extensions are usually asked for in more complicated filings or those with incomplete documentation, they may be subject to further review and thus take more time.
 This does not mean that it will always take a long time to process, but you might want to be prepared for further delays.
-The deadline for submitting your return after filing an extension is October 15, so if everything is correct and there are no further issues, 21 das after that you should have your refunds.
+The deadline for submitting your return after filing an extension is October 15, so if everything is correct and there are no further issues, 21 days after that you should have your refunds.
 If this is not the case, the IRS has a tool called “Get Refund Status” where you can check the progress of your refund.

 Read More:-